MicrosoftDocs/well-architected/well-architected/cost-optimization/cost-model.md

 Estimating workload costs involves assessing all potential expenditures and savings linked to the workload.
 It encompasses direct vendor costs, operational maintenance expenses, billing model choices, and potential savings from customer or enterprise agreements.
 By evaluating these factors, you can create a robust cost model, enabling precise forecasting and budgeting.
 To estimate workload costs, consider the following strategies:

 **Select the best billing model.** A billing model determines how the cloud service provider charges for their services.
-Billing models include pay-as-you-go, commitment-based plans ( reservations), and spot pricing.
+Billing models include consumption-based (pay-as-you-go), commitment-based plans (reservations), and spot pricing.
 Identify the most suitable and cost-effective billing model by understanding the specific requirements and usage patterns of each model.
 Each billing model has advantages and disadvantages of cost structure and flexibility.
 For example, pay-as-you-go might provide flexibility but might be more expensive over time compared to commitment-base plans instances.

 **Use customer agreements.** Cloud service providers offer customer agreements or enterprise agreements for customers.
 Some agreements offer discounts through available programs or allow you to use your existing licenses to save money.
 Implement these cost optimization strategies to maximize the value of your resources and reduce your overall expenses.